sumanta2/Django-Learn/textUttils2/Readme.txt

  complete: 15 vdo18(codeWithHarry Youtube Channel in Youtube)

-How Deploying This program(Python Backend Like Program in HerokU) refecence Youtube video link https://youtu.be/V2rWvStauak
+How Deploying This program(Python Backend Like Program in HerokU) reference Youtube video link https://youtu.be/V2rWvStauak